 Program overview

 The Business Information Systems program at Saskatchewan Polytechnic is designed to equip students with essential skills in both business and information technology.
 This two-year diploma program focuses on leveraging technology to enhance business strategies, making graduates highly sought after in the job market.
-With a blend of programming, software development, and business intelligence training, students will learn to create effective business solutions.
-The program is offered full-time at the Moose Jaw and Regina campuses, providing a comprehensive foundation for a successful career in the tech-driven economy.
+Students will gain a solid foundation in business principles while also learning about software development, database management, and project management.
+The program is offered full-time at the Moose Jaw and Regina campuses, providing a comprehensive education that prepares students for a tech-driven economy.

 Program structure